oSharpey/cyber-obsidian/year-1/CF/attack-modelling.md

 - Combination of preconditions and exploits is a goal - goal is also a precondition

 # Jeep Cherokee Hack
-- If the car has an active subscription
+- If you have paid subscription
 	- WIFI password can be brute forced because it is generated before the date and time is set
+	- WAP2 password is based on default system Epoch time
+	- Means there are a very small amount of passwords to brute force